Origin Private File System (OPFS) Database with the RxDB OPFS-RxStorage

 API must be used.

-Also notice that the methods of FileSystemSyncAccessHandle
+Also notice that some of the methods of FileSystemSyncAccessHandle

 have been asynchronous in the past, but are synchronous since Chromium 108.
 To make it less confusing, we just use await